 The West End Coalition for Housing Justice was developed through 2018-2020 with the generous support of the United Way Greater Toronto to bring together community-based organisations, resident groups, and affordable housing providers.
 In October 2019, in collaboration with Build a Better Bloor Dufferin, our coalition held an affordable housing forum to discuss redevelopment plans at Dundas Street West and Bloor Street; taking initial steps to outline community priorities for the site, and collect feedback on the draft toolkit.
 It attracted media attention and provided a strong foundation for housing advocacy going forward.
 The coalition developed a simple, easy-to-use tool kit to help community members and grassroots groups push for affordable housing in other new developments in Toronto.

 Core Coalition partners reactivated the table in December of 2021 and with new members on board all responding to housing issues sharpened during the pandemic and committed to ensuring the development and protection of affordable units are a central part of inclusive recovery efforts in the Downtown West.
-See our renewed Housing Justice Strategy (PDF).
+See our community learning guide on inclusionary zoning in Toronto .
 Key activities include the design of a West End Development Tracker, supporting campaigns to respond to policy shifts that impact how planning works in our neighbourhoods, as well as building platforms for connected, community-based housing innovation, policy-making , and advocacy.

 The coalition developed a simple, easy-to-use tool kit to help community members and grassroots groups push for affordable housing in new developments in Toronto.